tswater/wrf_hydro_run/README.txt

 - Optional: Hiresolution data from NLCD and Polaris Soil types
 	+ note: the polaris soil type input will have to be specially created to match expectations of the script

+NOTE: script only allows for lambert conformal conic projection, and a significant rewrite will likely be required to get it to work for other projections, although it does allow selection of standard latitude and longitude

 First, move wrf_hydro.exe from the wrf hydro run folder to this location